azamuktam/aws-saa-c03-guides/topic-guides/37-GapFill-Services.md

         ↓
 S3 Batch Operations
         ↓
-Apply operation
+Apply the operation
 ```

 ### Important idea

-A bucket's new default-encryption setting does **not retroactively modify old objects**.
+A bucket's default encryption setting does **not retroactively change old objects**.

+So:

-If you need to perform an operation across huge numbers of existing objects:
+> **"Perform an operation on millions/billions of existing S3 objects."**

 → **S3 Batch Operations**

-### Signal

-> **Mass operation on existing S3 objects → S3 Batch Operations**

 ---

 ## Aurora Cloning

-**Aurora Cloning = quickly create an Aurora database copy using copy-on-write.**
+**Aurora Cloning = quickly create a copy of an Aurora database using copy-on-write.**

-Useful for:

-* testing
-* development
-* experiments

-You don't immediately need a full independent copy of all the storage.
+Use it when:

+> "Create a production-like database for testing without immediately duplicating all the storage."

+This is covered in your Aurora section as well.

 ### Signal